Skip to main content

 W

-Training zones are based on ventilatory thresholds (VT1, VT2) and VO₂max.
+Training zones are based on the selected AeT and AT thresholds and VO₂max.

 Summary